-Not only is meekness slow to speak and slow to anger, but when it decides that it must speak—even words of correction as we have here in Galatians 6:1–2—it speaks with the deep awareness that it is fallible.
-More specifically when meekness reaches out to bring back a person overtaken in sin, it first takes the log out of its own eye and then admits that apart form grace—free and undeserved—it would fall to the very sin it is now trying to correct.
-"Look to yourself lest you too be tempted."
-"Let him who thinks that he stand take heed lest he fall."
+Not only is meekness slow to speak and slow to anger, but when it decides that it must speak — even words of correction as we have here in Galatians 6:1–2 — it speaks with the deep awareness that it is fallible.
+More specifically when meekness reaches out to bring back a person overtaken in sin, it first takes the log out of its own eye and then admits that apart from grace — free and undeserved — it would fall to the very sin it is now trying to correct.
+“Look to yourself lest you too be tempted.”
+“Let him who thinks that he stands take heed lest he fall.”

 The Full Portrait of Biblical Meekness